Accio/accio.github.io/_drafts/2020-08-03-industrial-postdocs.md

 possible.

-Let us suppose that you have convinced the recruiting team, received an offer, and you are determined to take the industrial postdoc job.
+Let us suppose that you have convinced the recruiting team, received an offer, and you are determined to take job.
 How to prepare for it?
 You can get a mental picture of the work ahead by talking with your future supervisor(s) and team members and asking them questions.
 The questions can be about the project.
 For instance, what is the expected outcome in terms of publications, patents, *etc.*?
 Are there past experience and existing solutions in your or another team that can help with some part of the project?
 Where do they foresee the applications of the outcome?
-The questions can also be about personal and career development: what training opportunities does the company offer?
+The questions can also be about personal and career
+development: what training opportunities does the company offer?
 Is there an ombudsman or ombudswoman whom you can turn to in case of conflicts?
 What are the possibilities after the postdoc?
 Do not be shy to ask questions.
 People were in your shoes not so long ago.

 Be prepared to keep asking questions and upholding communications with your colleagues after you enter the job.
 It helps to orient yourself and to